Standard position for surfaces in link complements in arbitrary 3-manifolds: Eliminating disks

 \section{Eliminating $SSSS$ disks}

-In this section, we show that no disks of the form $SSSS$ can occur.
+In this section, we restrict disks of the form $SSSS$.

 \begin{theorem} Suppose $Z$ is meridianally incompressible surface in normal form with respect to the chunk decomposition of $Y-N(L)$.
-Then any $SSSS$ disk is a compression disk for $\Pi$ meeting the diagram $\pi(L)$ exactly four times.
-Thus if representativity $r(\pi(L),\Pi)>4$, there are no $SSSS$ disks. \end{theorem}
+Then any $SSSS$ disk is an essential compression disk for $\Pi$ meeting the diagram $\pi(L)$ exactly four times.
+Thus if the representativity satisfies $r(\pi(L),\Pi)>4$, there are no $SSSS$ disks. \end{theorem}

 \begin{proof} Suppose $Z_i$ is a normal disk meeting exactly four interior edges and suppose $Z_i$ is not a compressing disk for $\Pi$.
 Then $Z_i$ is parallel into the boundary surface $\Pi^+$ or $\Pi^-$ of a chunk, without loss of generality say $\Pi^+$, so the curve $\bdy Z_i$ bounds a disk on $\Pi^+$ (meeting edges, faces, etc. in its interior).